Skip to main content

 (1) ID: Unique identifier of a pipeline.
 Used for internal tracking and database relationships.

-(2) Type: Indicates whether a pipeline was triggered manually through QuickStart or automatically by Komment as part of a scheduled run.
+(2) Type: Indicates whether a pipeline was triggered manually through a Manual Run or automatically by Komment as part of an automated update.

-(3) Repository: Name of the Git repository and the specific branch on which the pipeline ran.
+(3) Repository: Name of the project owner, repository name and the specific branch on which the pipeline ran.

-(4) Status: The current state of the pipeline, which updates in real time to allow users to track pipeline progress.
+(4) Status: The current state of the pipeline, which updates in real time and allows you to track pipeline progress.

 (6) Start: The time when a pipeline was picked up by a worker for processing or, for scheduled pipelines, the expected time of execution.